ssmythe/learn_mandarin_chinese/README.md

 - Write out each answer
 - Refer back to the grammar sections, vocabulary, and dialog as necessary (maybe even from previous sections)

+## Learn Grammar from Modern Mandarin Chinese Grammar

+When you want to focus on just grammar, and/or reinforce your textbook learning, go through [Modern Mandarin Chinese Grammar 2E Textbook][9], page by page, copying down the rules and trying exercises where you can.

+When you want to reinforce learning in a particular section, the [Modern Mandarin Chinese Grammar 2E Workbook][10] is great.

 ## Read Aloud For Fun

 When you need a break from your textbook work, have fun with graded readers!

 - [Step by Step Graded Readers Level A][12]
+- Follow the same method steps for the textbook lesson dialog section listed above (ignoring workbook and grammar notes)

 # Resources